How to Decode Skin Conditions, Rashes, and Bumps On Your Vagina

-Eh, what's that bump down there?
+Eh, what are those bumps on your vagina?
 Before you panic, get the need-to-know info on what could pop up on your most private parts

-What it looks like: Pink or red bumps, sometimes with a little white cap of pus.
+What it looks like: Pink or red bumps in your pubic area, sometimes with a little white cap of pus.
 What most people describe as pimples in the groin area is usually folliculitis, says Victoria Barbosa, M.D., a clinical assistant professor of dermatology at Rush University Medical Center in Chicago.
 Folliculitis can occur on the vulva, groin, or buttocks.
 For some people, it's just there and doesn't cause any issues, but sometimes it can be mild to moderately uncomfortable, with itching or burning.
+(Ex: If it's farther back, it could be one of the reasons why your butt is itchy.)

 How it got there: Folliculitis occurs when hair follicles become inflamed or infected.
 "It can be due to irritation from friction (walking, tight underwear, exercising), sitting around in your sweaty, wet gym clothes for hours, or bacteria," says Tsippora Shainhouse M.D., a board-certified dermatologist in Beverly Hills.
 Shaving is another possible culprit.
 (P.S.
 Here's How to Prevent Chafing-and How to Treat It When You Can't.)